|

 a trace of worry or anger; all, human

 beings and reptiles, were in an atmosphere of quiet peacefulness.
-When I rose

-they were pleased, and two or three shook hands with me.
+courtesy; they were pleased, and two or three shook hands with me.

-afternoon of the following
+On the afternoon of the following day

-day the antelope priests-the men of the antelope clan - held their dance.
-The
+the antelope priests-the men of the antelope clan -

-snake priests took part.
+priests took part.
 It was held in the middle of Walpi

 village, round a big,

-rugged column of rock, a dozen feet high, which juts out of the smooth surface.
+dozen feet high, which juts out of the smooth surface.
+The antelope-dancers came in first, clad in

-Another leader carried the sacred bow and a bull-roarer, and
+Another leader carried the sacred bow and a bull-roarer, and they moved

-they moved to its loud moaning sound.
-The
+to its loud moaning sound.
+The snake

-clad, but their kirtles were of leather; eagle plumes were in their long hair,
+priestess' were similarly clad, but their kirtles were of leather; eagle

-and under their knees they carried rattles made of tortoise-shell.
-In two lines
+plumes were in their long hair, and under their knees they carried rattles made

-they danced opposite each other,
+opposite each other, keeping time to

-keeping time to the rhythm of their monotonous chanting.
+the rhythm of their monotonous chanting.

 The idea that our natural